 At Campbellsville University, the actual amount of the financial aid award is determined by the student's financial need.
-"Need" is defined as the "cost of attendance" minus the "expected family contribution."
+"Need" is defined as the "cost of attendance" minus the "student aid index."

 Students are required to maintain satisfactory academic progress to maintain financial aid eligibility.